beschne/tweet-dumper/README.md

 # Tweet Dumper

-Dumps whole Twitter timeline including media for a given user to a YAML file for full analysis with Microsoft Excel.
+Package to dump whole Twitter timeline including media for a given user for full analysis and to monitor this users statistics.

 ## Ruby